XjSv/Cooked/readme.txt

 == Upgrade Notice ==

-Version 1.13.0 includes changes to the [cooked-related-recipes] shortcode.

-== Changelog ==

-Version 1.13.0 includes CSV import functionality and changes to the [cooked-related-recipes] shortcode.
+Version 1.13.0 includes CSV import functionality, changes to the [cooked-related-recipes] shortcode, and other minor improvements and bug fixes.

 == Changelog ==